 - 6. Click on the rectangle mask drawing button and click on a point in the white part of the canvas just above the edge of the beamstop. - 7.
 Move the cursor until the red outline of the rectangle covers the beamstop from top to bottom, and out to the right edge of the middle of the beamstop.
-Click again to make the rectangle mask. - Note: There will still be a bit of the beamstop at the bottom right edge that is not covered by this rectangle. - Tip: If you mess up drawing the mask, click on the masked region (shaded red) and click your backspace/delete key to remove it. - Tip: You can also resize a rectangle (or circle) mask my right clicking on it and selecting resize.
+Click again to make the rectangle mask. - Note: There will still be a bit of the beamstop at the bottom right edge that is not covered by this rectangle. - Tip: If you mess up drawing the mask, click on the masked region (shaded red) and click your backspace/delete key to remove it.

 - 8. This beamstop is quite square, so a simple square mask works.
-A circle is also easy to draw: - Click on the Circle mask drawing button. - Click at the center - Move the mouse out to make it the size you want, and click again to finish the circle.

-- 9. If you need to draw another (non-square or circle) shape, you would do the following: - Click on the Polygon mask drawing button.
+A circle is also easy to draw: - Click on the Circle mask drawing button. - · Click at the center - Move the mouse out to make it the size you want, and click again to finish the circle. - 9.
+If you need to draw another (non-square or circle) shape, you would do the following: - Click on the Polygon mask drawing button.
 Left click to place the first vertex. - Continue left clicking to place more vertices to draw the desired shape. - Right click to connect the last point you put down to the first point, and finish drawing the polygon. - 10.
-Zoom back out to the full extent of the image. - 11.
-Next you need to mask out the bad pixels on the detector.
-On a Pilatus detector, bad pixels usually have a value of -2. - 12.
-In the automatic section of the Mask Drawing controls, set Mask All Pixels = -2 and click 'Create'. - This control allows you to mask pixels at, above, or below a given threshold.
-It is particularly useful for things like bad pixels, where the value is known.
+Zoom back out to the full extent of the image.